 Welcome to the new Farpoint Recordings website!
 We have been busy working away on an easier to navigate and to maintain version of the site.
 We have streamlined the shopping experience, now offering combined postage for multiple items and a credit card payment facility in addition to PayPal.

-We hope that you and your family and friends are healthy and safe during this time of emergency.
+We hope that you and your family and friends are healthy and safe during Covid-19.

 The Farpoint Recordings webshop remains open and we promise to pack and post all items in accordance with current recommended safety measures.
 The Irish postal system is operating normally but there may be short delays in receiving your orders.
 Postage to Europe and Worldwide may experience delays depending on current lockdown restrictions in your particular area, so allowing some extra delivery time may be necessary.